Assessment and Recording

 Individual targets are set for pupils through their Individual Education Plans ( IEPs), Behaviour Support Plans (BSP).

-School meets the requirements for statutory assessment and reporting across the key stages.
+School meets the requirements for statutory assessment.

 Evidence for Learning has transformed how hundreds of schools, colleges and provisions are able to evidence, assess, review and plan for meeting the unique needs of their learners.